yesseruser/yesserusers-ice-cream-mod/README.md

-# Yesseruser's Ice Cream Mod
+# yesseruser's Ice Cream Mod

 A simple ice cream mod.
 Adds multiple ice creams that can be crafted and eaten.